1.1.8. etl

 start_date: "2024-01-01T00:00:00"

-In case each file with decoded CAN message should be converted to a table, without any join, the configuration file could look like
+In case each file with decoded CAN message should be converted to a table, without any join, the configuration file for the table command could look like

 start_date: "2024-01-01T00:00:00"